-Foreseeability is the leading test that is used to determine proximate cause.
+Foreseeability is a personal injury law concept that is often used to determine proximate cause after an accident.
 The foreseeability test basically asks whether the person causing the injury should have reasonably foreseen the general consequences that would result because of his or her conduct.

 Unforeseeable Type of Harm.
 A person who causes injury to another is not liable if the type of harm does not foreseeably flow from the negligent act.